omathay/omathay/README.md

 ### Hi there 👋

+I'm Owen and I'm a CS & Music major at Northeastern University.
+I'm looking for a co-op for the duration of Spring 2024.

+---
+### About me

 <!--
 **omathay/omathay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.